Muslin trade in Bengal

 Shawl made of Muslin in the 18th century, woven in Sonargaon, Dhaka.

-Muslin, a Phuti carpus cotton fabric of plain weave, was historically hand woven in the areas of Dhaka and Sonargaon in Bangladesh and exported for many centuries.
-The region forms the eastern part of the historic region of Bengal.
-The muslin trade at one time made the Ganges delta and what is now Bangladesh into one of the most prosperous parts of the world.
+Muslin, a Phuti carpus cotton fabric of plain weave, was historically hand woven in the areas of Bangladesh (Dhaka, Sonargaon) and West Bengal (Murshidabad,Nadia) and exported for many centuries.
+The region forms the historic region of Bengal.
+The muslin trade at one time made the Ganges delta and what is now Bangladesh and West Bengal into one of the most prosperous parts of the world.
 Of all the unique elements that must come together to manufacture muslin, none is as unique as the cotton, the famous "phuti karpas", scientifically known as Gossypium arboreum var. neglecta.
 Dhaka muslin was immensely popular and sold across the globe for millennia.
-Muslin from "India" is mentioned in the book Periplus of the Erythraean Sea, authored by an anonymous Egyptian merchant around 2,000 years ago; it was appreciated by the Ancient Greeks and Romans, and the fabled fabric was the pinnacle of European fashion in the 18th and 19th century.
+Muslin from Murshidabad region of "India" is mentioned in the book Periplus of the Erythraean Sea, authored by an anonymous Egyptian merchant around 2,000 years ago; it was appreciated by the Ancient Greeks and Romans, and the fabled fabric was the pinnacle of European fashion in the 18th and 19th century.
 Production ceased sometime in the late 19th century, as the Bengali muslin industry could no longer compete against cheaper British-made textiles.

 Origins

 Bengal has manufactured textiles for many centuries, as recorded in ancient hand-written and printed documents.
-Muslin finds mention in Megasthenes’ writings, a Greek envoy to the court of Chandragupta Maurya in the 4th century BC, and is supposed to be the fabric worn by the figurines of the 2nd century BC found at Chandraketugarh.
+Muslin finds mention in Megasthenes’ writings, a Greek envoy to the court of Chandragupta Maurya in the 4th century BC, and is supposed to be the fabric worn by the figurines of the 2nd century BC found at Chandraketugarh'(now Berachampa, West Bengal).
 The Periplus of the Erythraean Sea written between 40 and 70 AD mentions Arab and Greek merchants trading between India and the Red Sea port of Aduli (in present-day Eritrea), Egypt and Ethiopia.
 The Charyapada of the 10th century, written on palm leaves, contain a complete description of the process of weaving muslin.
 Cloths including muslin were exchanged for ivory, tortoiseshell and rhinoceros-horn at that time.
 Muslin was traded from Barygaza – an ancient port of India located in Gujarat – to different parts of Indian subcontinent before European merchants came to India.

 The Romans prized muslin highly, using bullion and gold coins to buy the material from Deccan and South India.
 They introduced muslin into Europe, and eventually it became very popular.

 A Chinese voyager, Ma Huan, wrote about five or six varieties of fine cloths after visiting Bengal in the early fifteenth century; he mentions that Bengal muslin was highly priced in China at that time.